-9.2.4.11.2.4.
+11.2.4.
 Appointment of Chairs of Committees

 Standing committee chairs shall be appointed by the Chief of Staff except when chairs are specified in these Bylaws.
-Subcommittee chairs of standing committees shall be appointed by the Chairs of his/her respective standing committee.
+Subcommittee chairs of standing committees shall be appointed by the Chairs of hie/hereach respective standing committee.
 Standing committees of the Medical Staff shall be chaired only by Members of the Active Medical Staff.

-9.2.5.11.2.5.
+11.2.5.
 Committee Membership Appointment

 Members of all committees shall be appointed by committee chairs, after consultation with the Chief of Staff or Chief Executive Officer, as appropriate.
-The Medical Staff Services Department MSSD shall maintain an accurate Membership and attendance roster of all committees of the Medical Staff.
+The MSSD shall maintain an accurate Membership and attendance roster of all committees of the Medical Staff.